-Learn more about these and other top influencers in the mathematics field today!
+Find out more from our interview with Professor Stewart, or learn about other top influencers in the mathematics field today!

 Some programs may require you to complete a Graduate Record Examination (GRE).
 Your school may require you to meet a certain scoring threshold or it may merely require that you complete the exam.
 These requirements will vary from one mathematics master’s program to the next.